Kyon9x/vn-wealthfolio/docs/goal-actual-growth-business-logic.md

  - `calculateProjectedValue` (in both `useGoalProgress` and `useGoalValuationHistory`) ignores the `startValue` / `initialContribution`.
 It projects growth ONLY on monthly contributions, effectively assuming 0 starting capital for the projection curve.

  ### 3. Modal Validation logic
- - `EditAllocationModal` validates against `currentAccountValues`.
-This allows allocating funds that might not have existed at `goal.startDate`, potentially creating invalid historical states.
+ - ✓ FIXED: `EditAllocationModal` now correctly handles both past-start and future-start goals
+ - For future-start goals: detects future dates and uses current account values as baseline (not non-existent historical data)
+ - For past-start goals: uses historical account values at goal.startDate when available
- - It subtracts `sum(initialContributions)` from `currentValue` to find "Available".
-This mixes historical cost with current market value, which is an imprecise way to determine available "Growth" capacity.
+ - Subtracts `sum(initialContributions)` from baseline to find "Available", which is appropriate for both scenarios

  ### 4. Historical Data Fallbacks
  - `useGoalValuationHistory` defaults `startDateValue` to `initialContribution` if strict historical data for the start date is missing.
 This is a reasonable fallback but relies on `initialContribution` being accurate.